vaquarkhan/microservices-recipes-a-free-gitbook/chapters/05-deployment-and-operations.md

 1. **Compensatable Transactions**: These are the initial steps of the Saga that potentially need to be undone if a subsequent step fails.
 Examples include reserving inventory, placing a hold on credit, or creating a pending order.
 The defining characteristic is that the system must provide a corresponding "Compensating Transaction" for every compensatable step.

-2. **Pivot Transaction**: This is the critical turning point in the Saga—the "point of no return." it's typically the step that results in a significant external effect or a commitment that can't be easily reversed, such as charging a credit card or printing a shipping label.
+2. **Pivot Transaction**: This is the critical turning point in the Saga�the "point of no return." it's typically the step that results in a significant external effect or a commitment that can't be easily reversed, such as charging a credit card or printing a shipping label.
 If the Pivot Transaction succeeds, the Saga is effectively guaranteed to be completed.
 If it fails, the Saga must retreat, executing compensating transactions for all preceding steps.

 3. **Retriable Transactions**: These transactions occur after the Pivot Transaction.
 Because Pivot has succeeded, the system is committed to finishing the workflow.
 Retriable transactions are those that are guaranteed to succeed eventually, such as sending a confirmation email or updating a secondary index.
 If they fail, they are simply retried until success, rather than triggering a rollback.